pyouroboros/ouroboros/README.md

 #### Bind Address

-Ouroboros allows you to bind the exporter to a different interface using the `--metrics-addr` argument.
+pyouroboros allows you to bind the exporter to a different interface using the `--metrics-addr` argument.
 This works better for the CLI since docker networks always use `172.*.*.*` addresses, unless you have a very specific config.

 > Default is `0.0.0.0`